 An optimised Facebook funnel can bring awareness to your seminar.

 You can expect a 4.4 per cent response rate for a campaign.
 Most experienced seminar runners know they can actually expect fewer attendees.

 It’s why so many people have turned to digital advertising when it comes to marketing seminars.
 You can reach a much larger audience, often at a fraction of the cost of traditional mail campaigns.

 The question is how to tap into this potential.
-If you’ve used Facebook to promote your seminars, you know it isn’t quite as easy as putting up an ad.
+If you’ve used Facebook to advertise your seminars, you know it isn’t quite as easy as putting up an ad.

 With our guide, you can create a better Facebook funnel.
 This process will help you fill your seminar sessions time and again.